-This document outlines some of the recommended options you have for facilitating group activity in Elevate via your VLE
+This document outlines some of the recommended options you have for facilitating group activity in Elevate via your VLE.
+We also give suggestions on approaches you may wish to take towards alternative group work facilitation.

 Utilising Group structures in the VLE